Arcyptera fusca - Large Banded Grasshopper

 Adults: from May to September

-Very strong and distinctive sound.
+Song: Very strong and distinctive sound.
 First a rapid series of very short chirps, followed by a strange rasping sound (similar to that of a rattlesnake) lasting about 2 seconds.
 This is followed by another series of chirps.